elisecode247/example-to-do-app/README.md

 - [Pending]

 ## How To Run App Locally
-1. Install the correct version of node listed in package.json (Use nvm to manage switching node versions)
+1. Install the correct version of node listed in package.json (Use nvm to manage switching node versions e.g. `nvm use node` for latest version)
 2. `$ npm ci`
 3. `$ npm run serve`